Trauma Therapy for Children: Types, Techniques, and How It Works

 - Trust-building The first stages of therapy involve building trust between the therapist and your child, which helps any interventions be more effective.

-- Treatment planning A personalized treatment plan will include goals and strategies designed to help decrease the symptoms of your child’s trauma.
+- Treatment planning A personalized treatment plan will include goals and strategies designed to help decrease the symptoms of your child’s trauma and increase their sense of safety.

 - Evidence-based interventions These strategies vary depending on the approach but are all designed to help your child safely process the trauma.